Measure for Bahama Shutters

 6. Establish Horizontal Divider Rail Location

-A divider rail is a horizontal bar, much like the top rail, that creates top and bottom louver areas within the exterior shutter.
-A divider rail is needed on all wood louvered Bahama shutters over 70 inches tall.
 A divider rail can be centered by default or positioned at a custom location.
 If a custom location is desired, provide the measurement from the bottom of the shutter to the identified center of the divider rail.
 For two divider rails, note the location of each from the bottom of the shutter to the center of each.
-Consider sight lines when establishing the divider rail location.

 The actual placement of the divider rail will be close to the location requested.
-The number of louvers, shutter height and rail sizes determine the final placement.
+The number of louvers, shutter height, and rail sizes determine the final placement.

-7. Select Finish
+9. Select Finish

 Finally, choose a finish color.
-Bahama shutters are available unfinished, primed or fully painted.
+Bahama shutters are available unfinished, primed, or fully painted.
 View colors to make that determination.

 Finalize the Measurements